 >> UTA MEIER-HAHN: I think we should turn to Mr. Bashir to.

->> MOHAMED EL BASH: Thank you very much.
+>> MOHAMED EL BASHIR: Thank you very much.
 I just a few slides.
 Three slides I just prepared.
 If we can show them.

-So basically my talk will be about income operators and their role in interconnection.
-And they could be really blocking or resisting interconnection and I think there is two areas regulator areas where if it exists it might be that, let's say, hostile behavior from the operator.
-I think the first one is availability of interconnection reference regime, or guidelines.
+So basically my talk will be about incumbent operators and their role in interconnection.
+And they could be really blocking or resisting interconnection and I think there is two areas regulator areas where if it exists it might be that, let's say, hostile behavior from the operator, I think the first one is availability of interconnection reference regime, or guidelines.
 That's important.

-And I think the second area is easing up the income and control on the infrastructure.
-That is critical, because that will promote

-(Indiscernible) and also bring more players to a table which they will enforce, maybe, the income the operator relates to weigh the benefits.
+And I think the second area is easing up the incumbent control on the infrastructure.
+That is critical, because that will promote more competition and also bring more players to the table which they will enforce, maybe, the incumbent operator really to weigh the benefits.

-So I will talk on easing up (Inaudible).
-The issue is we have income and operators who have control for legacy reasons on infrastructure.
-One of the options that regulators currently in immerge go, let's say, regions or African, Middle East are considering (Inaudible) access which is allowing third parties telecom operators, ISPs to deploy their networks using the income at operator’s facilities.
-So this is critical because it is expediting the broadband role out and choice for consumers as well as bring more players to the market who will eventually I think the operators in monopoly situation they tend to be aggressive interconnection.
+So I will talk on easing up infrastructure access.
+Basically, the issue is we have incumbent operators who have control for legacy reasons on infrastructure.
+One of the options that regulators currently in emerging let's say, regions or African, Middle East are considering, is open access which is allowing third parties telecom operators, ISPs to deploy their networks using the incumbent operator’s facilities.
+So this is critical because it will expedite the broadband role-out and it should promote the choice for consumers as well as bring more players to the market who will eventually, I think the operators in monopoly situation, they tend to be very aggressive against interconnection.

-So open access there could be different forms of that open access in terms of either wholesale arrangements with streams or back fiber access to docs.
+So open access, there could be different forms of that open access in terms of either wholesale arrangements with streams or back fiber access to docks.

-So what are the major issues from a regulatory point of view, it is basically ensuring a fair and reasonable and non-discriminatory interconnection arrangements between the players in that market.
+So what are the major issues from a regulatory point of view?
+It is basically ensuring a fair and reasonable and non-discriminatory interconnection arrangements between the players in that market.
 And the infrastructure really plays a living role.
-If a regulator is able to ease up the control of the income really, that means giving other stakeholders a chance really to have an equal footing, or at least have a negotiation from a strong stance view.
+If a regulator is able to ease up the control of the incumbent really, that means giving other stakeholders a chance really to have an equal footing, or at least have a negotiation from a strong stance view.

-One of the issues, I mean there are different models in terms of others could be done.
-There is a technical option that is available in terms of network sharing access to passive infrastructure to dark fiber.
-The other option is basically government public-private partnerships.
+One of the issues, I mean there are different models in terms of how that could be done.
+There is a technical option that is available in terms of network sharing access to passive infrastructure, to dark fiber.
+The other option, which is basically government public-private partnerships.
 And we are seeing that is increasingly happening worldwide from the NBN in Australia to also national broadband initiatives where the government is playing a leading role with the incumbents as well to ensure that there is a roll out of fiber.

-So the government and the regulators through those initiatives could really try to influence the incumbents and either interconnection arrangements.
+So the government and the regulators through those initiatives could really try to influence the incumbents and ease up interconnection arrangements.

 So in Africa recently we're seeing that there is hybrid model where there is investment in infrastructure as well.
-Some countries the government play a major role themselves in terms of establishing likes, that could be from the range of just bringing everyone to the table and facilitating that discussion where the stakeholders themselves could agree on forming that IXP to the extent of even establishing and operating that IXP themselves technically.
+In some countries the government play a major role themselves in terms of establishing an IXP, that could be from the range of just bringing everyone to the table and facilitating that discussion where the stakeholders themselves could agree on forming that IXP to the extent of even establishing and operating that IXP themselves technically.
 So there is a major role for government regulators to play and in terms of they're supposed to be facilitators.
 From my experience the best role is to really bring the stakeholder on the table, facilitate things, but not go into operations.
 Let the industry do their work.